 One need not have absolute certainty of a calling to the religious life in order to have a genuine vocation.
 If there is but a seed of desire within the soul, then this is enough reason to water and cultivate this seed, to see whether is takes root or not.
-And the best way to have greater certainty, is to visit the communities in person (many of them!), as well as your diocese vocations office.
+And the best way to have greater certainty, is to visit the communities in person (many of them, if necessary), as well as your diocese vocations office.

 "To know whether God will have a person become a religious it is not to be expected that God Himself should speak, or send an angel from heaven to signify His will.
 It is not necessary that ten or twelve confessors should examine whether the vocation is to be followed.
 But it is necessary to correspond with the first movement of the inspiration, and to cultivate it, and then not to grow weary if disgust or coldness should come on.
 If a person acts thus, God will not fail to make all succeed to His glory.
 Nor ought we to care much from what quarter the first movement comes.
 The Lord has many ways of calling His servants."